 With his fifth feature film Café Belgica director Felix van Groeningen delivers the highly anticipated follow-up to his international surprise success The Broken Circle.
 Expectations are high, as the predecessor left an enormous impression in terms of acting, music, dramaturgy and especially emotion.
 And of course one expects a similar effect from the sequel.
 To take it in advance: It doesn't happen this time.
 Café Belgica has some very good moments, some excellently observed snapshots and interesting characters.
 However, the story fails to captivate over a running time of more than two hours, nor does it offer anywhere near the kind of emotional depth that The Broken Circle had.

 It is quite fascinating how van Groeningen traces the rise and fall of the two brothers here.
-How he slowly strengthens their alienated relationship, only to let them break apart again.
-And it is also very refreshing to see how authentically the story tells, what a very different effect the events have on Jo and Frank, on their relationship and on their future.
-Nevertheless, the whole lacks the emotional core that binds the viewer to the characters.
-The fact that the staging also has a somewhat episodic character and that some events are only cut, while other scenes drag on for a long time, further clouds the overall impression.
+How he slowly solidifies their estranged relationship, only to have it fall apart again.
+And it's also very refreshing to see how authentically the story tells the very different effect the events have on Jo and Frank, on their relationship, and on their future.
+Still, the whole thing lacks the emotional core that binds the audience to the characters.
+The fact that the production also has a somewhat episodic feel to it, and that some events are only touched upon while other scenes drag on badly, further tarnishes the overall impression.